slow-steppers/NeighborHash/README.md

 ## Setting up the hardware

 We conducted tests in the paper using `Intel(R) Xeon(R) Gold 5218` CPUs.
-In fact, any hardware that supports AVX512 can be used for reproduction, but the sresult may not necessarily match the results presented in the paper.
+In fact, any hardware that supports AVX512 can be used for reproduction, but the results may not necessarily match the results presented in the paper.

 ## Software Requirements